Henrik0808/ikt590-project/README.md

-# IKT590 Project - Semi-supervised learning for text classification
+# IKT590 Project - An exploration of semi-supervised text classification

 Student project for IKT590 Master's Thesis